 Steak N Shake

-Over the summer, I drove my friend and I an hour north to visit his friends.
+Over the summer, I drove my friend an hour north to visit his friends.
 I never had the opportunity to meet these people though I heard plenty of amusing stories to understand their personalities.
 One guy stood out, let’s call him… Michelle.
 Michelle was described as whiny and a bully.
 His freshman year, he claimed his goal was to bully a roommate badly enough that he’d want to kill himself.
 Michelle was toxic to even his own friends as he cheated on his girlfriend and stole his friends’ alcohol.
 Lovely guy, am I right?

 “But I can save them it’ll make money…”